FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 ## Current Focus

 - Do not write tests for the modules until instructed otherwise.
+- The database schema for conversations and messages has been documented in the memory bank, providing a clear reference for the data structure being processed.

 The Conversation Analytics Framework is currently in the early stages of development, with a focus on establishing the core infrastructure and implementing key components.
 Based on the TODO list and project files, the following areas are currently being actively worked on: